A relaxed little Pacific paradise, with jungle bungalows and beach-facing rooms, and a welcoming restaurant and bar”

 - Vegetarian menu

-- The canopy tour of 1.5-2 hours takes you to 3 platforms on 9 zip lines and then on to the Montezuma waterfalls, 20 minutes' walk from the town.
-Kids can do this too
+- The canopy tour takes you on 9 zip lines and includes a swim in the Montezuma waterfalls

-- Go deep sea fishing for tuna.
-Any fish you bring back can be cooked up by the kitchen staff
+- Go deep sea fishing.
+Any catch can be cooked up by the kitchen staff

-- Enjoy a massage in the small tented spa, or try Pranasage - a combination of yoga and massage
+- Enjoy a massage in the small tented spa

 Activities on site or nearby include: